itsthatguy/group-dependencies/README.md

 The decision to use this strategy, with an array, was made so that we can leverage a few things.
-1. In your development enviroment, let `npm` manage installing your dev dependencies.
+1. In your development environment, let `npm` manage installing your dev dependencies.
 2. You only need to manage package versions in one location, reducing the overhead.